What Is Cylinder Block?

 - Steering Column Lock

 - 3 Phase Generator

 Problems of Cylinder Block:

-External engine coolant leak:- This leak can be from the water pump, radiator, heater core, or a loose hose.
+External engine coolant leak:- This leak can be from the water pump, radiator, heater core, or a loose hose, and sometimes it can also be due to block cylinder defects.
 Sometimes it can also be due to engine block due to cracks.